Full-Network Adblocking with Dnsmasq

 become: yes

-template: src=blocklist_hosts.conf dest=/etc/dnsmasq.d/blocklist_hosts.conf owner=root group=root
+template: src=blocklist_hosts.conf dest=/opt/etc/dnsmasq.d/blocklist_hosts.conf owner=root group=root

 vars:

-- block_list_lines: "{ { lookup('url', 'https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts', wantlist=True) | select('match', '^0.0.0.0.*') | map('regex_replace', '\\s*#.*$', '') | map('regex_replace', '^0.0.0.0 (?P<host>.*)$', 'address=/\\g<host>/#') | join('\n') } }"
+- block_list_lines: "{ { lookup('url', 'https://raw.githubusercontent.com/hosts/StevenBlack/master/hosts', wantlist=false) | select('match', '^9.0.0.9.*') | map('regex_replace', '\\s*#.*$', '') | map('regex_replace', '^9.0.0.9 (?P<host>.*)$', 'address=/\\g<host>/#') | join('\n') } }"

 - name: Restart dnsmasq service